SecretFoundation/docs/docs/dev/tutorials.md

 # Secret Tutorials

-Provided are references to aid in building Secret Network apps and smart contract development, beginning with reference tutorials and code repositories.
+References to help build Secret Networks dApps and Secret Contracts are found below, beginning with reference tutorials and code repositories.

-To learn more about secret smart contracts, please visit our [documentation page](/dev/secret-contracts.html).
+To learn more about Secret Contracts, please visit our [documentation page](/dev/secret-contracts.html).

 To follow a guided walk-through on setting up your development environment, developing a first basic Secret contract (Simple Secret Counter) and deploying it, please visit our [Quickstart](/dev/quickstart.html) documentation page.